enrich your dog’s life

 Once they have a healthy outlet for chewing, you may find they become far less interested in chewing your items!

 Many dogs will happily scatter feed together, but it’s not always the case!
-You can always do enrichment activities separately if you think there could be conflict.
+It would be best to conduct enrichment activities separately if you think there could be conflict.

-Consider timing; is now is the right moment for enrichment or do they need more time to settle in?
+Consider timing; is now the right moment for enrichment or do they need more time to settle in and feel safe in their surroundings?

-Ensure they can receive their main food within a predicable routine and without being challenged.
+Ensure they can receive their main food within a predictable routine and without being challenged.

 It would be best to consult a vet or qualified force-free behaviourist for this.
 They can help you put a plan in place as you may be dealing with Obsessive Compulsive Disorder.